pyeventsourcing/eventsourcing/docs/topics/process.rst

 notification logs can be automatically inferred (from the aggregates used by the policy of the process).
 Hence one application process could usefully and reliably employ many concurrent operating system processes (the library doesn't support this yet).

+In the example below, a system of process applications is defined independently of its deployment with threads, or multiple operating system processes, or network nodes.
+It is then started for use in a single thread, and it is also started for use a multiple operating system processes.

 Kahn process networks